yiruyang2025/yiruyang2025.github.io/_posts/2025-04-27-Lessons Learnt from parents and grandparents.md

 - For everything else, just BE PATIENT :)

-- "The prepared mind sooner or later finds things important and does it" - [Richard Hamming](https://en.wikipedia.org/wiki/Richard_Hamming), Thus, "try to be well prepared at most times in your life" - my own best Grandpa
+- "The prepared mind sooner or later finds things important and does it" - [Richard Hamming](https://en.wikipedia.org/wiki/Richard_Hamming), Thus, "try to be well prepared at most times in your life" - my own the Best Grandpa